Advice for a woman getting divorced

 You can look up the court’s contact details by using the relevant court finder:

-If your decree absolute was issued in England & Wales, it will cost £5 for a copy of the decree absolute if you know the case number, or £40 if you don’t know the case number.
+If your decree absolute was issued in England & Wales and you know which court issued it, it will cost £11 for a copy of the decree absolute if you know the case number.
+If you don’t know the case number, it will cost £45 for every 10 years of records searched (even if you know the exact date).
+To order you can apply online ↗ (the exact process depends on whether you have a case number or not).

-If your decree absolute was issued in Northern Ireland, it will cost £10 for a copy of the decree absolute if you know the case number.
-If you don’t know the case number you’ll have to search for it using the online service (ICOS) .
-It will cost £20 to do a search, and you’ll need to set up an account first .
+If your decree absolute was issued in Northern Ireland, it will cost £16 for a copy of the decree absolute.
+You must know the case reference number.
+Once you know your case reference number —

 I’ve lost my marriage / birth certificate, where can I get a copy?

-For births and marriages registered in England & Wales, you can get replacement certificates from the General Register Office .
-Each certificate you order will cost £9.25, and you can apply online, by registering on the GRO website.
+For births and marriages registered in England & Wales, you can get replacement certificates from the General Register Office ↗.
+Each certificate you order will cost £16, or £12.50 if you know the GRO index reference.
+To make an order you can apply online (registration required) ↗.